Ffion Davies

-Ffion Davies (born 18 January 1995) is a Welsh submission grappler, mixed martial artist and a world-champion Brazilian Jiu Jitsu (BJJ) competitor.
-A member of Wales Judo National team when she was a junior, Davies holds a black belt in both BJJ and judo.
+Ffion Davies (born 18 January 1995) is a Welsh submission grappler and mixed martial artist.
+She is a multiple winner of the IBJJF World Championship, including the no-gi championship in 2023 in both the 61 kg and absolute divisions.
+As of October 7th, 2025, Davies is ranked the #2 pound-for-pound women’s no-gi grappler in the world by Flograppling.

-Davies is the first British/Welsh black belt world champion (in both Gi and No-Gi), the first European to win the Brazilian Nationals, the lightest ever grappler to win the IBJJF European absolute division and the first British/Welsh ADCC Submission Fighting World Champion.
+Davies is the first lightweight athlete to win double gold at the No-Gi World Championship, the first British/Welsh black belt world champion (in both gi and no-gi), the first European to win the Brazilian Nationals, the lightest-ever competitor to win the IBJJF European absolute division, and the first British/Welsh ADCC World Champion.

+A member of Wales national judo team when she was a junior, Davies holds a black belt in both BJJ and judo.

 Early life

 Ffion Eira Davies was born on 18 January 1995 in Swansea, Wales.
 She started playing rugby then switched to judo at the age of 8 starting competing extensively, Davies became a Welsh and British Open judo champion in the junior division and was selected into the Welsh National Judo team.

 Career

 Early career

-After leaving judo during her teenage years Davies started MMA in 2013 alongside Brett Johns, Davies won her first four MMA fights by first round submission, then decided to focus on learning Brazilian jiu-jitsu; she trained under Chris Rees, the first Welsh black belt in jiu-jitsu, receiving her blue belt from him at his Academy in Swansea.
+After leaving judo during her teenage years, Davies started MMA in 2013 alongside Brett Johns.
+Davies won her first four MMA fights by first round submission, then decided to focus on learning Brazilian jiu-jitsu; she trained under Chris Rees, the first Welsh black belt in jiu-jitsu, receiving her blue belt from him at his Academy in Swansea.
 In 2015, competing under Gracie Barra as a blue belt, she won her first European Championship in the Lightweight division.
-After attending seminars of black belt Darragh O’Conail, Davies moved to Dublin, to start training at East Coast Jiu-Jitsu.
-On 27 November 2018 O’Conaill promoted her to black belt.
+After attending seminars of black belt Darragh O’Conail, Davies moved to Dublin to start training at East Coast Jiu-Jitsu.
+On 27 November 2018, O’Conaill promoted her to black belt.